transfem-org/TransFish/CALCKEY.md

 - Like/star button
 - Star react by default
 - Better intro/onboarding
-- Revamp welcome.a (non-logged in screen)
+- Fully revamp welcome.a (non-logged in screen)
 - Tabler icons instead of FontAwesome
 - Personal notes for all accounts